+=40%

-STUDENT PRESENTATION GRADE
+STUDENT PRESENTATION GRADE =30%

-ALL OTHER WRITTEN WORK
+ALL OTHER WRITTEN WORK =30%

 THIS WRITTEN WORK INCLUDES:

 MID TERM EXAM and MOVIE BLOGS 1 & 2

-RESEARCH PAPER and the
+RESEARCH PAPER

-Last Essay assignment
+LAST WRITING ASSIGNMENT

 CALENDAR- SENIOR SEMINAR - THE ART OF FILM

 PLEASE NOTE: This calendar is not written in stone.
 Just as in real life, changes are sometimes necessary.
 Therefore, the listings below may change, but, hopefully, they will remain on schedule.
 I am planning for each of these weekly entries to work out as planned.
 Any changes?
 Students will be notified in advance.